instana/openapi/spec/descriptions/putCustomEventSpecification.md

 ```
 The above example creates a custom event that matches disk devices that end with "/xvda1" for the metric "fs.{device}.free" for any host in scope.

+The entity types `application`, `service` and `endpoint` are deprecated for custom events and need to be migrated to a Smart Alert soon.
+We advise to configure a respective Smart Alert instead of a custom Event.
+For more information please [refer to our documentation](https://www.ibm.com/docs/en/obi/current?topic=applications-smart-alerts).

 #### Threshold Rule using fixed metric :

 - **rules.conditionOperator:** Conditional operator for the aggregation for the provided time window